The Holocaust in Lithuania

 The site of the First and Second Jewish Holocaust in Šeduva

-The sites of the Šeduva I and II holocausts are located in Liaudiškių forest (Radviliškis district), about 10 km southwest of Šeduva.
-A point of interest is placed on the gravel road.
+The sites of the First and Second Jewish Holocaust in Šeduva are located in Liaudiškiai Forest (Radviliškis district), about 10 km south of Šeduva.
+A direction sign has been installed next to the gravel road.

-in 1941 the entire Jewish community of Šeduva - almost 700 people - was killed in these places.
-Before that, they spent another month in the ghetto established in the village of Pavartyčiai.
-August 25-26 The inhabitants of the ghetto were taken to the People's Forest.
-Condemned people who were killed by local policemen and white-collar workers on the orders of the Germans were herded near the excavated pit.
+In 1941, the entire Jewish community of Šeduva – almost 700 people – were murdered at these two sites.
+A month before their deaths, they were still held in the ghetto set up in the village of Pavartyčiai.
+On 25 and 26 August, the inhabitants of the ghetto were taken to Liaudiškiai Forest.
+The people were taken to a dug-out pit and killed by local policemen and hired help on the orders of the Germans.
 Among those killed were 230 men, 275 women and 159 children.

 Litvak Memorial Garden

-The 12-acre garden replicates the outline of Lithuania, and the places where Jewish communities were destroyed in 1941-1944 are marked with forged metal apple trees.
-The author of the forged apples is Artūras Platakis.
-Apples in trees - families who lived in communities.
-Litvaks all over the world can contribute to the creation of the garden by ordering new apple trees and apples in memory of their ancestors.
-Karelian granite columns are also being erected in the garden to individually honor the achievements of Litvaks in the world.
+In 2014, the Jacob Bunka Charity and Support Foundation established the Litvak (Lithuanian Jew) Memorial Garden in Žemaitija National Park, approximately two kilometres from the centre of Plateliai, in the village of Medsėdžiai.
+It is a monument dedicated to the eliminated Jewish communities of Lithuania.
+The garden reproduces the contours of Lithuania, while the sites where Jewish communities were eliminated in 1941–1944 are marked with wrought-iron apple trees.
+The author of the carved apple trees is Artūras Platakis.
+The apples in the trees signify families that have lived in these communities.
+Litvaks from around the globe can participate in the development of the garden by ordering new apple trees and apples in memory of their ancestors.
+The garden also features pillars made of Karelian granite that individually celebrate the achievements of Litvaks worldwide.

 Kaušėnai Holocaust Memorial